alfredbaudisch/alfredbaudisch.com/content/projects/brazilian-street-food-simulator/index.md

 ## Solo Indie Game

-Hi! **My name is Alfred Reinold Baudisch, aka Pardall, and I’m developing this game on my free time, alone (with my dog, Koda)**.
-As a Brazilian living abroad for the past 4 years, I miss Brazilian food and the unique identity and culture of how they sell it, that’s why I decided to make this game (plus I love chill simulator games).
+Hi! **My name is Alfred Reinold Baudisch, aka Pardall, and I'm developing this game on my free time, alone (with my dog, Koda)**.
+As a Brazilian living abroad for the past 4 years, I miss Brazilian food and the unique identity and culture of how they sell it, that's why I decided to make this game (plus I love chill simulator games).

-I’m trying to replicate every detail involved in each of the food types described above, and I’m not only talking about the food itself, but everything involved around them – because depending on the type of food sold by street vendors, there’s a completely different way of presenting and selling it (equipment, furniture, banners, clothing, location, etc.).
+I'm trying to replicate every detail involved in each of the food types described above, and I'm not only talking about the food itself, but everything involved around them – because depending on the type of food sold by street vendors, there's a completely different way of presenting and selling it (equipment, furniture, banners, clothing, location, etc.).

 For those reasons, this game will be released in chapters, each chapter will be about a food type.
 The first chapter is a sandbox all about Sugar Cane Juice